mnh-14/fb_message_to_pdf/README.md

 2. After downloading facebook info, before running the script make sure the module "fpdf2" is installed.
 It can simply be installed with the command `pip install fpdf2`

 3. Finally run the script.
-From the user folder picker, go to your facebook activity inbox -> messages -> the user folder.
+From the folder picker,first select "your_facebook_activity", then go to your "your_facebook_activity" -> messages -> the user folder.
 4. Choose your name, must !!
 5. Give nicknames if needed.